uaamir/uaamir/README.md

 - 👋 Hi, I’m @uaamir
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Leveraging AI/ML for adding value to business
 - 🌱 I’m currently learning Forecasting Time Series data to predict Revenue
 - 💞️ I’m looking to collaborate on Time series forecasting
 - 📫 How to reach me mak dot fast at gmail dot com